 Selling and marketing expenses consist primarily of salaries and related costs for personnel in selling and marketing functions as well as consulting, advertising and promotion costs.
-Selling and marketing expenses for DEXTENZA increased in 2020 due to the product's continued commercialization.
-We anticipate that our selling and marketing expenses associated with DEXTENZA will continue to increase, particularly as we plan to grow our salesforce supporting DEXTENZA in 2021.
+Selling and marketing expenses for DEXTENZA increased in 2021 due to the product's continued commercialization.
+We anticipate that our selling and marketing expenses associated with DEXTENZA will continue to increase, particularly as we plan to grow our salesforce supporting DEXTENZA in 2021 and beyond and incur additional marketing expenses in preparation for the planned commercial launch of DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis in the first half of 2022.